BravishkaSkytano/second-brain/Permanent Notes/Tutorials/How To Add A Submodule To A Repository.md

 view-count: 4
 ---

-Adding submodules is simple with two commands for each authentication method you want to use.
-The first command adds the submodule, while the second command tells Git to pull in the contents of the submodule.
+Adding submodules is quite simple, you only need to run two simple commands.
 For HTTPS, use the following:

 ```
 git submodule add https://github.com/YOUR_USERNAME/SUBMODULE LOCAATION